The 8 Best Proofpoint Competitors & Alternatives in 2026

 7. Trellix

-Trellix DLP (formerly McAfee DLP) is a suite of products developed to help detect, monitor, and protect sensitive data across an organization’s network, whether at rest, in use, or transit.
+Trellix DLP (formerly McAfee DLP) is a suite of products developed to help detect, monitor, and protect sensitive data across an organization’s network, whether at rest, in use, or in transit.
 This comprehensive approach helps prevent data breaches and ensures compliance with regulatory standards by controlling data that flows through endpoints, networks, and cloud services.

 One of Trellix DLP’s key features is the ‘Device Control’ agent plug-in (on Windows and Mac) that controls what data can be copied to removable devices or controls the devices themselves.
 It can block devices entirely or make them read-only.
 This functionality also extends to blocking executables on removable media from running (Windows version only).

 In addition, the solution integrates natively with Trellix’s ePolicy Orchestrator (ePO™) software to streamline policy and incident management.
+Trellix DLP products include DLP Endpoint Complete, DLP Network Prevent and Monitor, and DLP Discover, available individually or in bundles.

 Key Features of Trellix DLP